MaineCare Health Information Technology Meaningful Use Program

 - Tipsheet for Hardship exception for Hospitals HardshipException tip sheet for Hospitals (.pdf*)

-- The start of Stage 2 for EPs who have already completed at least two years of Stage 1.
+The start of Stage 2 for EPs who have already completed at two years of Stage 1

-- All EHR products must be certified to the 2014 criteria.
-You must contact your EHR vendor to find out when your 2014 version will be available and if there is any cost involved.
+- Contact your EHR vendor to find out when your 2014 version will be available and if there is any cost involved

 - Maine EHR Incentive website: http://www.maine.gov/dhhs/oms/HIT/